keboola/connection-docs/management/project/tokens/index.md

 {: .image-popup}
 ![Screenshot - Component limited token](/management/project/tokens/component-limited.png)

+*Note: For historical reasons, specifying the Orchestrator component in component permissions is optional.
+It means that the token will also work if it has access to no components.*

 You can then [share the token](#sharing-a-token) to the person responsible for the database process and be sure that they can use only that particular component in that particular bucket.
 They will be even able to